-SS = primary; Nieces and nephews and charity= residual; BUT charity is disregarded because [1] it is not a primary beneficiary and [2] it inherits only if all nieces & nephews (the "first choice residual guys") die prior to SS.
+Simon the spouse= primary; Nieces and nephews and charity= residual; BUT charity is disregarded because [1] it is not a primary beneficiary and [2] it inherits only if all nieces and nephews (the "first choice residual guys") die prior to Simon.
 See PART 4, #10(C).

-However, unless ALL of the nieces and nephews are either disabled or chronically ill or notmore-than-10-years-younger (NoMoTTYY) than Jean, this trust will NOT qualify for a life expectancy payout.
+However, unless ALL of the nieces and nephews are either disabled or chronically ill or not-more-than-10-years-younger (NoMoTTYY) than Jean, this trust will NOT qualify for a life expectancy payout.
 Why?
 Because a trust for the spouse is entitled to use the surviving spouse's EBT treatment ONLY if the spouse is the SOLE countable beneficiary of the trust-i.e., only if the trust is a "conduit trust."
 The trust can qualify for EDB treatment (without the special spousal deals though) if all countable beneficiaries are EDBs (for example if all of the nieces and nephews were disabled or chronically ill or NoMoTTYY), but that is not the case.
 See PART 5, #1, #4.
 If written as client has described it, this trust would only qualify for the 10-year rule (PODB treatment).

 One solution is to use a conduit trust instead.
-That would give SS annual distributions over his life expectancy as Jean wants.
-However, it would give SS more control than he would have if the trust were written exactly as Jean envisioned it; the trustee would not be able to hold back any of RMDs from the IRA (they would all have to be passed out immediately to SS, or applied for his benefit).
+That would give Simon annual distributions over his life expectancy as Jean wants.
+However, it would give Simon more control than he would have if the trust were written exactly as Jean envisioned it; the trustee would not be able to hold back any RMDs from the IRA (they would all have to be passed out immediately to Simon, or applied for his benefit).
 It would not be able to take IRA distributions and accumulate them in the trust's taxable account for future use.

 Before SECURE 2.0, even a conduit trust would not be that good a "deal" if the spouses were already in their 80s.
 Suppose both are 83.
-Under the prior rules, the surviving spouse's payout period to start with would be only about 9 years; though it wouldn't "run out" (because of the recalculation of life expectancy) those RMDs would start large and get larger.
+Under the prior rules, the surviving spouse's payout period to start with would be only about 9 years (single table life expectancy at age 83); though it wouldn't actually "run out" in nine years (because of the recalculation of the surviving spouse's life expectancy) those RMDs would start large and get larger.
 Thanks to SECURE 2.0, the surviving spouse's opening payout period under the Uniform Lifetime Table would be about 17 years at age 83, a big difference.